duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ---
 Knowledge Check
-- on a system with demaend-paging, a process will experience a high page fault rate when the process begins execution
+- on a system with demand-paging, a process will experience a high page fault rate when the process begins execution
   - true
   - similar principle to caching where we need to slowly fill things up in the memory that the process asks for
   - since the page table is invalid to start with we end up faulting a ton as we're setting things up for the process